G4vp/CIIC-3015/README.md

 Code made by: Gabriel A. Viera Perez and Jose Raul Rivera Rodriguez

-Bank Simulator, made in Python.
+Bank Simulator, created in Python.
-This is the proyect 1 for CIIC 3015 lab (Introduction to Computer Programming) at University of Puerto Rico - Mayaguez
+Project 1 for CIIC 3015 lab (Introduction to Computer Programming) at the University of Puerto Rico - Mayaguez

-Some features of our proyect:
+Some features of our project:
 -Different colored text to grab the user's attention.

--An account system.
+-An accounting system.
 -Record System.
 -Withdraw and deposit system.
 -Sent and receive money system.